A laxative is a substance that you use to help you have a bowel movement. A stool softener is a type of laxative called an emollient laxative.

 How it works: It coats your stool and intestines to prevent water loss.
 It also lubricates your stool to help it move more easily.

-Considerations for use: Mineral oil is not for use on a regular basis.
-It can interfere with your body’s absorption of fat-soluble vitamins, such as vitamins A, D, E, and K. Lubricant laxatives are typically only good options for immediate relief of short-term constipation.
+Considerations for use: Mineral oil should not be used regularly, as it can interfere with your body’s absorption of fat-soluble vitamins, such as vitamins A, D, E, and K. Lubricant laxatives are typically only good options for immediate relief of short-term constipation.

 Saline laxative